Pyotr Krasnov

-Pyotr Nikolayevich Krasnov (Пётр Николаевич Краснов; – 17 January 1947), also known as Peter Krasnov, was a Russian military leader, writer and later Nazi collaborator.
+Pyotr Nikolayevich Krasnov (Пётр Николаевич Краснов; – 17 January 1947), also known as Peter Krasnov, was a Russian military leader and writer, who later spearheaded the Cossack collaboration with Nazi Germany.

 Krasnov served as a lieutenant general in the Imperial Russian Army during World War I and later led anti-Bolshevik forces during the Russian Civil War, where he served as the ataman of the Don Republic until the Red Army conquered the region following their victory at Tsaritsyn.

 After the civil war, he lived in exile.
-During World War II, Krasnov collaborated with the Germans who mobilized Cossack forces to fight against the Soviet Union in Operation Barbarossa.
-Following the end of the war, Krasnov was repatriated and executed by the Soviet authorities.
+During World War II, Krasnov collaborated with the Germans and served as head of the Main Administration of Cossack Forces within the Reich Ministry for the Occupied Eastern Territories.
+After surrendering to the British forces in 1945, he was forcibly repatriated to the Soviet Union and subsequently tried in Moscow for high treason and executed in 1947.